-Dr. Ruth L. Hillelson, MD is a plastic surgeon in Richmond, VA specializing in plastic surgery.
-She graduated from University of Vermont College of Medicine in 1979 and has 46 years of experience.
-Dr. Ruth L. Hillelson, MD is affiliated with Bon Secours, St. Mary's Hospital, HCA Virginia, Retreat Doctors Hospital Parham Doctors Hospital Henrico Doctors Hospital and HILLELSON-WHIPPLE CLINIC DBA AMERICAN SELF.
+Dr. Ruth L. Hillelson, MD is an orthopedist in Richmond, VA specializing in orthopedics/orthopedic surgery and plastic surgery.
+She graduated from University of Vermont College of Medicine in 1979 and has 47 years of experience.
+Dr. Ruth L. Hillelson, MD is affiliated with Bon Secours St. Mary's Hospital (Greenville, SC), Bon Secours, HCA Virginia and Retreat Doctors Hospital Parham Doctors Hospital Henrico Doctors Hospital.

 Musculoskeletal Problems